Emanuela Pierantozzi

 Emanuela Pierantozzi (born 22 August 1968 in Bologna) is an Italian judoka.

 She won two Olympic medals in different weight classes, in 1992 and 2000.
-She won three World Championship medals, two Gold (1989 WC 1991 WC) and one Bronze (1997 WC).
+She won three World Championships medals, two Gold (1989 and 1991) and one Bronze (1997).
 Emanuela teaches Judo at Genoa University, Sport Science Course.

 Emanuela is a sculptor with work displayed by the Art of the Olympians (AOTO).
 She is also a board member of the Al Oerter Foundation (AOF) which runs the AOTO program.